Thompson, Manitoba: Ethnicity

-Other

-The median age in Thompson is 30.8 years old, significantly below Canada's median age of 41.0.

-For Thompson residents ages 25 to 34, 17.5% have not obtained a high-school diploma or equivalent, compared to 8.7% for Canada.

 Government

 The City of Thompson is governed by a city council consisting of 9 members: a mayor (head of council) and eight councillors; the structure and size of the municipal government is stipulated by The Thompson Charter Act.
 Elections are held every four years (in October) and members of city council serve four-year terms (without term limits).

-After the 2018 election, the members of city council were: Colleen Smook (Mayor), Les Ellesworth, Kathy Valentino, Jeff Fountain, Brian Lundmark, Earl Colbourne, Duncan Wong, and Judy Kolada.
-Council candidates Chiew Chong and Andre Proulx tied for the ninth seat in 2018, and Proulx won the final seat following a by-election in 2019.
+After the 2022 election, the members of city council were: Colleen Smook (Mayor), Louis Fitzpatrick (Deputy Mayor) Brian Lundmark, Chiew Chong, Duncan Wong, Kathy Valentino, Joyce McIvor, Sandra Oberdorfer, and Oswald Sawh.

-As of 2018, the City of Thompson has eight standing committees, each composed of two or three members of the council, private citizens, and business/government representatives.